Cherry blossom, mandu

 You are invited to take part in the Cherry Blossom Project.

-This will be a two-week installation of 4,800 hand stitched Mandus, Korean dumplings, exhibited at Colonnade House Gallery in Worthing.
+This will be a two-week installation of 4,800 hand stitched Mandus, Korean dumplings, exhibited at Phoenix Art Space in Brighton, 27th May - 7th June 2026 and at the Oriental Museum in Durham, April -June 2027

 The popularity of Cherry blossom festivals that take place in far eastern countries, brings people together to celebrate the arrival of spring.
 People gather to sit beneath the trees to share food and experience the fleeting beauty of the blossoming trees.

-In this project participants will create their own blossom to fill the gallery at Colonnade House in Worthing, to welcome the arrival of spring and connect to a wider cultural tradition.
+In this project participants will create their own blossom to fill two differnt gallery settings, to welcome the arrival of spring and connect to a wider cultural tradition.

 Each participant will be provided with a kit of natural dyed Korean silk fabrics and instructions of how to make a string of five mandus.